Variations and Fugue on a Theme by Handel: Background

 The Handel Variations were written in September 1861 after Brahms, aged 28, abandoned the work he had been doing as director of the Hamburg women's choir (Frauenchor) and moved out of his family's cramped and shabby apartments in Hamburg to his own apartment in the quiet suburb of Hamm, initiating a highly productive period that produced "a series of early masterworks".
 Written in a single stretch in September 1861, the work is dedicated to a "beloved friend", Clara Schumann, widow of Robert Schumann.
 It was presented to her on her 42nd birthday, September 13.
 At about the same time, his interest in, and mastery of, the piano also shows in his writing two important piano quartets, in G minor and A major.
 Barely two months later, in November 1861, he produced his second set of Schumann Variations, Op.
 23, for piano four hands.

 From his earliest years as a composer, the variation was a musical form of great interest to Brahms.
 Before the Handel Variations he had written a number of other sets of variations, as well as using variations in the slow movement of his Op.
 1, the Piano Sonata in C major, and in other chamber works.
 As he appeared on the scene, variations were in decline, "little more than a basis for writing paraphrases of favorite tunes".
-In Brahms's work the form once again became restored to greatness.
+In Brahms's work the form was restored to greatness.

 Brahms had been emulating Baroque models for six years or more.
 In particular, between the time he wrote his previous Two Sets of Variations for piano, (No. 1, Eleven Variations on an Original Theme, in D major (1857) and No. 2, Fourteen Variations on a Hungarian Melody, in D major (1854)), Op.
 21, and the Handel Variations, Op.
 24, Brahms did a careful study of "more rigorous, complex and historical models, among others preludes, fugues, canons and the then obscure dance movements of the Baroque period.
 Two gigues and two sarabandes that Brahms wrote to develop his technique are extant today.
 The results of these historical studies are seen in his choice of Handel for the theme, as well as his use of Baroque forms, including the Siciliana dance form (Var.
 19) from the French school of Couperin and, in general, the frequent use of contrapuntal techniques in many variations.